 Olivia earned her bachelor’s degree from New York University, where she studied communications and liberal arts.
 During her time at NYU, Olivia wrote for the school paper as well as literary and poetry magazines.
 She also spent a semester living abroad in Paris, France.

 When Olivia isn’t reporting, she’s most likely writing, traveling, exploring and staying active.
 She enjoys volunteer work and mentoring other journalists.
-Olivia is a member of the Online News Association, the Society of Professional Journalists, the Journalism & Women Symposium and the Society of Children’s Book Writers & Illustrators.
+Olivia is a member of the Online News Association, the Society of Professional Journalists, the Journalism & Women Symposium, Women@Disney and the Society of Children’s Book Writers & Illustrators.